B3NTI/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory: prints the name of the current working directory
-1-listit: list files of the current working director cd : changes the working directory to the user's working directoryy
+1-listit: list files of the current working director 2-bring_me_home : changes the working directory to the user's working directory 3-listfiles :displays current directory in long format